Key Takeaways from the first European Hydrogen Auction

-On April 30, the European Commission released the eagerly awaited results of the first European Renewable Hydrogen (REH2) Auction, encompassing 132 bids across 13 European countries¹.
-We've taken a deep dive into the data to better understand the implications.
-Up next, we discuss the key aspects of these results and the upcoming 2024 H2 Auction by the European Commission.
+On April 30 2024, the European Commission released the eagerly awaited results of the first European Hydrogen Auction, containing 132 bids across 13 European countries.
+We’ve taken a deep dive into the data to better understand the implications.
+Up next, we discuss the key aspects of these results.

-A standout feature of the auction results is the narrow bid price range of 0.37 to 0.48€/kg among the awarded companies, with grants from the Innovation Fund ranging between €8 million and €245 million.
+A standout feature of this first European hydrogen auction results is the narrow bid price range of 0.37 to 0.48€/kg among the awarded companies, with grants from the Innovation Fund ranging between €8 million and €245 million.
 This means that the awarded energy companies, applied for lower subsidies than anticipated, implying that the off-takers to whom they are selling, are paying for a larger fraction of the cost of production.

 The assumption that subsidies would bridge the price gap did not hold for the auction winners.
 Nonetheless, the average bid price across all projects was 1.86 €/kg, lending some support to the initial hypothesis that the off-taker willingness to pay would not deviate too much from what they are currently paying for gray hydrogen.
 It is important to highlight that there is not sufficient data for a more detailed statistical analysis at the moment.